urschrei/MultiMarkdown/README.md

 [biblatex mla 0.9]: http://www.ctan.org/tex-archive/help/Catalogue/entries/biblatex-mla.html

-The current version of the MLA style (as of the 6th of July 2010) will **not** work with the latest biblatex package.
+The current version of the MLA style (as of the 17th of September 2010) will **not** work with the latest biblatex package.
 If you wish to use it, you'll have to obtain it yourself.
 I suggest <http://groups.google.com/group/comp.text.tex/> as a first stop.

 For more information about xetex-microtype see: